 Disclaimer

 This post is for general overview and guidance and does not in any way amount to professional advice.
 Consequently, www.taxkenya.com, it’s owner or associates do not take any responsibility for results of any action taken on the basis of the information in this post or for any errors or omissions.
 Kenyan taxpayers must always rely on the most current information from KRA.
-Tax industry in Kenya is very dynamic.
+The tax industry in Kenya is very dynamic.

 Email: taxkenya@gmail.com